How to Install .NET Core SDK on Fedora Linux

 Hello World!

-Step 1: Create a new ASP.NET Core Web Application project using the dotnet new MVC command.
+Step 1: Create an ASP.NET Core Web Application Project

 dotnet new mvc -n HelloWorldWebApp